sunil-2000/pixel-GIFfusion/README.md

 ### Prerequisites

 Create a fresh conda environment.
 Then install the following.
-A powerful GPU is necessary for most parts, so one may opt to use Google Colaboratory where an A100 high-RAM GPU is easily available.
+A powerful GPU is necessary for most parts, so one may opt to use Google Colaboratory where an A100 high-RAM GPU is easily available with the Colab Pro plan.

 * Pyxelate Library: https://github.com/sedthh/pyxelate
   ```